QUALIFICATIONS

 A CDFA® provides the client and lawyer with data that shows the financial effects of any given divorce settlement and can appear as an expert witness if the case should go to court, or in mediation or arbitration proceedings.

-• More than 2 million North Americans will divorce this year
+- More than 2 million North Americans will divorce this year

-• 100% of divorces involve financial settlements
+- 100% of divorces involve financial settlements

 If you are recently divorced a Financial Advisor with the CDFA® credential has a unique background and expertise to assist you in getting your journey back on track.

-The Number of New Clients Each Month
+Are Accepting New Clients Each Month

-For your convenience we offer appointment online scheduling 24 hours a day.
+For your convenience, we offer online appointment scheduling 24 hours a day,